The Importance of Social Media in Business Communication

 Similar in concept to the use of tagging content with keywords, geo-tagging is especially useful when reaching out to a local audience.
 By adding a location to your post, people running searches in that location are more likely to come across your content and engage with it.

-Especially in the case of restaurants, or really any food industry type service, geo-tagging notifies locals of their presence, whether it’s a grand-opening or a promotion for a special event.
+Especially in the case of restaurants, dentists, chiropractors, or really any local business, geo-tagging notifies locals of their presence, whether it’s a grand-opening or a promotion for a special event.

 Influencers themselves are a brand, and they are a brand that has already recognized the importance of social media in business communication to develop their own communities.
 While it depends on the specific influencer, influencers are potentially much cheaper than running a full-on ad campaign and still ensure the same incredible reach and dissemination of information.